p3ll1n0r3/dotfiles/README.md

 # dotfiles
 This is my first test using GitHub.
-I am using to for my personalized .dotfiles/scripts/setup of Arch Linux + i3.
+I am using to for my personalized .dotfiles/scripts/setup of Arch Linux + openbox

 # todo
 - configuration/alias/support for : fish